 1. TV and Radio Ads (52%)

-No surprise here, the majority of moms still find out about new products from TV and radio ads.
-Targeted networks like WeTV and Lifetime draw in a lot of moms, which naturally attracts advertisers with messages that appeal to them.
-Radio has experienced a renaissance with music streaming services like Spotify and Pandora.
-Stations tailored to moms based on their listening behaviors give brands a great place to talk about their latest offering.
+The majority of moms still discover new products through television and radio ads.
+Network channels like WeTV and Lifetime specifically target young families with children with messages appealing to this demographic.
+Radio has experienced a renaissance with music and podcast streaming services like iTunes, Spotify and Pandora.
+Stations, tailored to moms based on their listening behaviors, give brands a great place to talk about their latest offering.

 2. Online Ads (50%)

-The rise of programmatic has given advertisers the ability to target ads with laser precision.
+The rise of digital marketing has given advertisers the ability to run highly targeted ads.
 Moms, like everybody else, spend a lot of time on the internet.
-Shopping and social media make up a sizeable chunk of a typical mom’s time online.
-Display ads in particular do a great job of getting your product in front moms while they are browsing through related content.
+Shopping and social media make up a sizable chunk of a typical mom’s time online.
+Display ads in particular aggressively place your product in front moms while they are browsing through related content.

 3. Word-of-Mouth Recommendations (40%)

-Every brand that targets moms is striving to get consumers talking about them because the power of word-of-mouth recommendations is particularly strong among moms.
-It really pays off to create a great product and back it with a great customer experience that gets moms talking to other moms about you.
+Every brand that targets moms is striving to get consumers talking about them, because the power of word-of-mouth recommendations is particularly strong among moms.
+It really pays off to create a great product and back it with great customer experience that gets moms talking to other moms about you.

 4. Magazine and Newspaper Ads (37%)

 Print isn’t dead, especially among moms.
-Magazines like Cosmopolitan strike a perfect balance between being entertaining and informational which speaks to a wide majority of moms.
-Meanwhile, specialist magazines like Parents and Good Housekeeping target specific interests of moms and offers advice and reviews on a variety of brands and their products.
+Magazines like Cosmopolitan strike a perfect balance between being entertaining and informational, which speaks to a large majority of moms.
+Meanwhile, specialist magazines like Parents and Good Housekeeping target specific interests of moms, offering advice and reviews on a variety of brands and their products.